Step 1: UH job offer

 Next, the employee applies for TN admission at a U.S. port of entry up to 10 days prior to the start date on the UH letter/approval notice and bring the following items to the port of entry:

-• Canadian or Mexican passport valid for at least six months beyond the intended employment end date (if the passport will expire earlier than the end date stated on the TN support letter, a shorter period of stay may be granted);
+- Canadian or Mexican passport valid for at least six months beyond the intended employment end date (for Mexican passports).
+If the passport will expire earlier than the end date stated on the TN support letter, a shorter period of stay may be granted;

 Also present TD admission documents for any accompanying family members.